 Defining a variable in the Vault is helpful when you need to use the same variable across multiple tests.
 This way, you don’t need to rewrite it every time.
 For example, a password could be saved as a variable and reused in multiple places.

-You can import variables also from Postman, for more details see here.
+Additionally, you can import variables from Postman.
+See here for more details.

-When you open the Vault tab in the Composer, global snippets and variables are highlighted for ease of identification.
+When you open the Vault tab in the Composer, global snippets and variables will be highlighted for ease of identification.